oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 # Political Issues: Respect

 * Textual editing historically not the most glamorous task
-* Some may doubt if encoding is "actually" work
+* Some may doubt if encoding is "actually" scholarship
 * You may be regarded as doing service rather than research

 ---